Attended UNC Charlotte as a visiting student before?

 Once admitted, how do I register?

-- The registration is online using 49er Express.
+- The registration is online using My UNC Charlotte.
 Click the “Need Help” link to activate your NinerNET account.

 - All would-be Summer School registrants receive a registration appointment date and time: this is the date and time after which you are free to register.
 Registration priorities are assigned to current students first, and then to visiting students.
 Applicants will be notified regarding the success of their application and the time and date assigned for registration.